h3nnn4n/hugo-content/content/post/cracks.md

 and it picks a random point in this line.
 From this random point, it finds the intersections to the right and left and draws a line segment connecting these two intersection points.
 And this is it :D A very simple logic and a very simple implementation, which produces a very interesting result.
+As usual, the implementation is opensource and available [here](https://github.com/h3nnn4n/cracks).